-Knowing how to screenshot on Windows 10 — capturing an image of your screen — is one of the most useful tools for any PC user, whether you're using one of the best laptops around or your trusty old machine.
+Knowing how to screenshot on Windows 10 and Windows 11 — capturing an image of your screen — is one of the most useful tools for any PC user, whether you're using one of the best laptops around or your trusty old machine.

 Whether you need a screenshot to share with a work colleague or just to capture something you’ve spotted online, once you know how to do it you’ll be snapping screengrabs frequently.

 Here’s the easiest way to screenshot on Windows.
 We've used Windows 10 for this guide, but if you're running Windows 11, the steps are similar.

 How to screenshot on Windows: Whole screen